9ixe/Odeon/README.md

 <summary>🔤 <strong>What is the Futura PT Medium font requirement?</strong></summary>
 <br>

 Odeon uses Futura PT Medium as its default subtitle and UI typeface for a consistent, cinematic look.
-Download the font and install it for all users on Windows.
-Without it, subtitles fall back to system fonts.
+You do not need to install the font yourself as it comes bundled with the app.
+If any issues occur, it will gracefully fall back to Segoe UI.

 </details>